 Ice Climbing in Vermont

-One of the most beautiful features of the Notch are the frozen cascades that glisten a crystalline blue as they tumble 40 feet or more over the cliffs.
+One of the most beautiful features of the Notch are the frozen cascades that glisten crystalline blue as they tumble 40 feet or more over the cliffs.
 These icy waterfalls make for some of the region’s top ice climbing.
 “It’s absolutely beautiful up there,” says Andrea Charest.
 She and her husband Steve operate Petra Cliffs, the Burlington-based climbing center and mountaineering school.

 Ski Mountaineering

-Both Petra Cliffs and Sunrise Mountain Guides also offer courses in ski mountaineering and backcountry skiing.
+Both Petra Cliffs and Sunrise Mountain Guides offer courses in ski mountaineering and backcountry skiing.
 “We cover everything you need to travel safely over snow: from avalanche safety and self-arrest to how to use ropes, crampons and ice axes,” she says.
-They will even prepare you to travel in areas where you might encounter crevasses and need to self-rescue.Those classes are in addition to the AIARE (American Institute for Avalanche Research and Education) classes in avalanche safety, which Petra Cliffs offers each year.
-While avalanches are rare in New England, five soldiers in the U.S. Army’s Mountain Warfare School were caught in one while training in the Notch in 2018.
-All five were hospitalized and then released.
+They even prepare students to travel in areas where crevasses may exist and how to self-rescue.

 Produced in partnership with Vermont Ski + Ride Magazine.